 Lead Producer | 54-Person Team | 4 Month Development

-As lead producer, my responsibilites included…
+As lead producer, my responsibilities included…

 Facilitated cross-collaboration between different teams to ensure communication and trust